Richardinho/backbone-with-dependency-injection/README.md

 ## register(token, serviceProvider, mode, locals)

 Register a service with the injector.
-Optionally provide arguments to be passed to service provider.
+Optionally provide arguments to be passed to the service provider.

 - `token` - string identifier for this service
 - `serviceProvider` - object that teaches injector how to create the instance.
 Varies depending on the mode (see constants above)